Skip to content

 heimdallcli generate-validatorkey ETHEREUM_PRIVATE_KEY

-ETHEREUM_PRIVATE_KEY — your Ethereum wallet’s Signer private key
+Here ETHEREUM_PRIVATE_KEY is your Ethereum wallet’s signer private key.

-This will generate priv_validator_key.json.
-Move the generated JSON file to the Heimdall configuration directory:
+This will generate the priv_validator_key.json file.
+Move the newly generated JSON file to the Heimdall configuration directory using the following command:

 mv ./priv_validator_key.json /var/lib/heimdall/config/